poo56/BMI-Calculator-App/README.md

   6. Error Handling: Displays an error message for invalid inputs.

 ## Usage

   1. Once the component is deployed, go to the page where you added the bmiCalculator component.
   2. Enter your weight (in kilograms) and height (in meters).
   3. Click the Calculate BMI button.
   4. The BMI and the BMI category (Underweight, Normal weight, Overweight, or Obese) will be displayed below.

 ## Prerequisites

 Before setting up the BMI Calculator, ensure you have the following:

-1.Salesforce Developer Account: A Salesforce Developer Org or Scratch Org for deploying the LWC.
+1. Salesforce Developer Account: A Salesforce Developer Org or Scratch Org for deploying the LWC.
-2.Salesforce DX: Ensure that Salesforce Developer Experience (DX) and Salesforce CLI are installed.
+2. Salesforce DX: Ensure that Salesforce Developer Experience (DX) and Salesforce CLI are installed.
-3.Visual Studio Code (VS Code): A code editor with Salesforce extensions (Salesforce Extension Pack) installed.
+3. Visual Studio Code: (VS Code): A code editor with Salesforce extensions (Salesforce Extension Pack) installed.

 ## Learning from this Project